 Stamford DUI Trial Date

 A case might go to trial if the defendant strongly believes that they did not do anything wrong and that they will exercise his constitutional right to go to trial.
 Stamford Superior Court on Hoyt Street holds all kinds of cases, from traffic infractions, DUIs, all the way up to murders.
-If you are facing a Stamford DUI trial date, it may be critical to contact a distinguished drunk driving attorney.Understanding the Role of Superior Court Judges
+If you are facing a Stamford DUI trial date, it may be critical to contact a distinguished drunk driving attorney.Expectations for Trial

 The main steps in a trial process are picking a jury, then producing evidence which begins with opening statements in most courts.
 In Connecticut criminal cases, they typically do not allow opening statements.